Anello-Photonics/docs-A1/docs/fw_upgrade.rst

 ------------------------------------------
 Make sure to first run "git pull" in user_tool to ensure you are using the latest firmware upgrade functionality.

-    1. Connect both serial ports to a Windows, Linux (x86), or Linux (ARM) computer using the provided DB9 to USB cables (all other units).
+    1. Connect RS422 serial port to a Windows, Linux (x86), or Linux (ARM) computer using the provided DB9 to USB cable.

     2. Run x3_tool.py and connect to unit over COM (USB)